 EB-5 Visa Program Basics

-The United States Immigrant Investor Program—also known as the employment based 5th preference visa program, or just the EB-5 Program—was created by Congress through the Immigration Act of 1990 and codified in Title 8 of the U.S. Code, § 1153(b)(5).
+The United States Immigrant Investor Program—also known as the employment-based fifth-preference visa program, or just the EB-5 program—was created by Congress through the Immigration Act of 1990 and codified in Title 8 of the U.S. Code, § 1153(b)(5).
 The program is administered by United States Citizenship and Immigration Services (USCIS).
-Foreign investors who satisfy the requirements under the EB-5 Program are able to obtain a Green Card and a path to U.S. citizenship in exchange for their job-creating investment.
+Foreign investors who satisfy the requirements under the EB-5 program can obtain green cards and a path to U.S. citizenship in exchange for their job-creating investment.

 This program was created to stimulate the U.S. economy through the infusion of foreign capital tied specifically to job creation.
-For foreign nationals, the EB-5 Program offers the opportunity to gain permanent resident status through investment.
-And for developers, this program offers access to inexpensive financing.
+For foreign nationals, the EB-5 program offers the opportunity to gain permanent resident status through investment.
+For developers, this program offers access to inexpensive financing.

-In order to gain permanent resident status through the EB-5 Program, a foreign national must invest in a new commercial enterprise—a broad classification that encompasses a variety of organizational structures as long as they are for-profit and were created or restructured after November 29, 1990.
-The minimum investment is currently $1,000,000—although certain rural areas or areas of higher-than-average unemployment, known as targeted employment areas (TEAs) may be eligible for a lower minimum investment of $500,000.
-TEAs are designated by state agencies and are subject to change.
+To gain permanent resident status through the EB-5 program, a foreign national must invest in a new commercial enterprise—a broad classification that encompasses a variety of organizational structures as long as they are for-profit and were created or restructured after November 29, 1990.
+The minimum investment is currently $1,800,000, although certain rural areas or areas of higher-than-average unemployment, known as targeted employment areas (TEAs), may be eligible for a lower minimum investment of $900,000.
+TEAs are designated by USCIS and are subject to change.
 The capital investment in the new commercial enterprise must create 10 qualified full-time jobs.
 This investment can either be a direct investment by the foreign national into the new commercial enterprise or an indirect investment made through a regional center.

-Regional centers are economic units created in 1992 by the Immigrant Investor Pilot Program, which has been extended by Congress with no changes through September 30, 2016.
+Regional centers are economic units created in 1992 by the Immigrant Investor Pilot Program, which has been extended by Congress with no changes several times since its inception.
 By affiliating with a regional center, an EB-5 investor enjoys less restrictive job creation requirements because in addition to direct jobs, indirect and induced jobs may be counted toward the program’s job creation requirement.
 Any public or private organization can seek regional center designation through USCIS.

-USCIS has set aside EB-5 visas specifically for designed Regional Centers based on proposals for promoting economic growth, improved regional productivity, job creation and increased domestic capital investment.
-Almost all EB-5 applications are currently conducted through Regional Centers.
-The Regional Center streamlines the process for potential EB-5 applicants by making it easier to demonstrate job creation.
-Specifically, only Regional Centers may use the “indirect” method of calculating jobs through an approved economic methodology.
-This means that the investor/applicant need merely to demonstrate their funds were spent according to the business plan versus showing actual job positions created and held for the two year period.
+USCIS has set aside no less than 3,000 EB-5 visas out of the 9,940 immigrant visas allotted by the INA each fiscal year specifically for designated regional centers based on proposals for promoting economic growth, improved regional productivity, job creation, and increased domestic capital investment.
+Most EB-5 applications are currently conducted through regional centers.
+The regional center streamlines the process for potential EB-5 applicants by making it easier to demonstrate job creation.
+Specifically, only regional centers may use the indirect method of calculating jobs through an approved economic methodology.
+This means that investors need merely demonstrate their funds were spent according to the business plan versus showing actual job positions created and held for the two-year period.
 Another implicit benefit of this difference in job creation calculation is an overall increase in the total amount of EB-5 capital that can be raised for the investment project.

-EB5AN maintains multiple USCIS-approved Regional Centers with broad geographic coverage, enabling EB5AN to immediately sponsor strong EB-5 projects across the United States.
+EB5AN maintains multiple USCIS-approved regional centers with broad geographic coverage, enabling it to immediately sponsor strong EB-5 projects across the United States.

-1) Minimum investment of USD$1 million, which is typically reduced to $500,000 for investments made in a rural or high unemployment area (a “Targeted Employment Area” or “TEA”).
-Almost all of EB5AN’s projects are located in TEAs to reduce the investor’s at-risk capital.
+1. Investing a minimum of $1.8 million, which is typically reduced to $900,000 for investments made in rural or high unemployment areas designated as TEAs.
+Most of EB5AN’s projects are located in TEAs to reduce the investor’s at-risk capital.